colee69/RCOS-Fall2025/index.md

 Hello, and thanks for visiting.
 This is the main page of my website, built with Jekyll and hosted on GitHub Pages.

-Check out more details about this project in the [README file](README.md).
+Check out more details about this project in the [About Me](about.md).

 My favorite page: [Link](google.com)